-

 Introduction

-Effective communication skills become ever more important as we enter the world of digital business.
-The workplace is more diverse, having to function in multi-cultural, multinational cross-functional teams.
-Not only are effective communication skills a requirement for the job but we must be influential in on communication and persuasively present new ideas to colleagues, subordinates, and superiors to inform, motivate, and prepare them for innovation and change.
+Effective communication skills have become increasingly important as we enter the digital business world.
+The workplace is more diverse - functioning in multi-cultural, multinational cross-functional teams.
+Not only are effective communication skills a requirement for the job, but we must be influential in communication and persuasively present new ideas to colleagues, subordinates, and superiors to inform, motivate, and prepare them for innovation and change.

 Course content